Sometimes the words and concepts of the Constitution can be confusing, but when we apply simple analogies they become crystal clear.

 In this presentation you’ll have fun learning the powerful principles of freedom found in the Constitution and you’ll find out why the Interstate Commerce Clause is one of the Five Clauses Everyone Should Know!

-Here is Part 5 – The Interstate Commerce Clause.
+Here is a short clip from Part 5 – The Interstate Commerce Clause.